Vaginal discharge: Normal discharge

 Normal vaginal discharge is composed of cervical mucus, vaginal fluid, shedding vaginal and cervical cells, and bacteria.

 The majority of the liquid in vaginal discharge is mucus produced by glands of the cervix.
 The rest is made up of transudate from the vaginal walls and secretions from glands (Skene's and Bartholin's).
 The solid components or elements are exfoliated epithelial cells from the vaginal wall and cervix as well as some of the bacteria that inhabit the vagina.
 These bacteria that live in the vagina do not typically cause disease.
 In fact, they can protect the individual from other infectious and invasive bacteria by producing substances such as lactic acid and hydrogen peroxide that inhibit the growth of other bacteria.
 The normal composition of bacteria in the vagina (vaginal flora) can vary, but is most commonly dominated by lactobacilli.
 On average, there are approximately 10^{8} to 10^{9} bacteria per milliliter of vaginal discharge.

 Normal vaginal discharge is clear, white, or off-white.
 The consistency can range from milky to clumpy, and odor is typically mild to non-existent.
 The majority of the discharge pools in the deepest portion of the vagina (the posterior fornix) and exits the body over the course of a day with the force of gravity.
 A typical reproductive-age woman produces 1.5 grams (half to one teaspoon) of vaginal discharge every day.

 During sexual arousal and sexual intercourse, the amount of fluid in the vagina increases due to engorgement of blood vessels surrounding the vagina.
 This engorgement of blood vessels increases the volume of transudate from the vaginal walls.
 Transudate has a neutral pH, so increases in its production can temporarily shift vaginal pH to be more neutral.
 Semen has a basic pH and can neutralize the acidity of the vagina for up to eight hours.

 The composition and amount of vaginal discharge changes as an individual goes through the various stages of sexual and reproductive development.

 However, some individuals may experience changes in vaginal discharge due to underlying conditions such as stress, diabetes, inflammatory disorders, lactation, certain medications, or autoimmune diseases.

 Neonatal

 In neonates, vaginal discharge sometimes occurs in the first few days after birth.
 This is due to exposure to estrogen while in utero.
 Neonatal vaginal discharge may be white or clear with a mucous texture, or it may be bloody from normal transient shedding of the endometrium.

 Pediatric

 The vagina of girls before puberty is thinner and has a different bacterial flora.
 Vaginal discharge in pre-pubertal girls is minimal with a neutral to alkaline pH ranging from 6 to 8.
-The composition of the bacterial population in pre-pubertal girls is dominated by staphylococcus species, in addition to a range of anaerobes, enterococci, E. coli, and lactobacillus.
+The composition of the bacterial population in pre-pubertal girls is dominated by Staphylococcus species, in addition to a range of anaerobes, enterococci, E. coli, and Lactobacillus species.